Janhao/wechat_miniprogram_components/README.md

-Any issues you can send email to me if I have time to check. jan_zeng
+Any issues you can send email to me if I have time to check.
+I am in Shenzhen city. jan_zeng
 @@@
 outlook.com